-As the a Level 1 Ocular Trauma Center with a 24/7 eye emergency department, the UAB Callahan Eye Hospital provides Department of Ophthalmology residents a unique and clinically valuable training experience.
+As a Level 1 Ocular Trauma Center with a 24/7 eye emergency department, the UAB Callahan Eye Hospital provides Department of Ophthalmology residents a unique and clinically valuable training experience.
 The Callahan Eye Hospital emergency room sees more than 5,000 visits per year, of which more than 500 are eye trauma.
 Residents have the opportunity to diagnose and treat numerous ophthalmologic conditions.

+Faculty members from all subspecialties within ophthalmology participate in resident training.
 Specialty clinics in the following areas provide concentrated areas of study: